Healthcare professionals are involved in a wide range of European Medicines Agency (EMA) activities.

 Any not-for-profit organisation that fulfils the following eligibility criteria is welcome to express its interest in getting involved in the work of EMA:

 - legitimacy, with statutes registered in the EU;

 - clear mission and objectives with an interest in medicines;

-- being representative of patients or consumers throughout the EU;
+- being representative of healthcare professionals throughout the EU;

 - adequate structure and consultation modalities;